Table of Contents

 - Specific: A well-defined goal can answer the what, why, who, where, and which questions related to it.
 Spend time brainstorming what your company wants to accomplish with content marketing, as well as who would need to oversee your content marketing strategy.

-- Measurable: Whether you’re overseeing your content marketing plan in-house or partnering with a digital marketing agency, you should have a measurable goal.
+- Measurable: Whether you’re overseeing your content marketing plan in-house or partnering with a content marketing agency, you should have a measurable goal.
 If you’re looking to increase your lead generation efforts, for example, how much of an increase do you want to see?

 - Achievable: While a challenging goal can push your team, it’s important to keep your content marketing goals achievable.
 A few factors to consider are your company’s marketing budget, as well as the time constraints and other responsibilities of your team.